frgorczyca/mlops_project_group_37/dockerfiles/dockerfiles.md

 - docker run --name {container_name} -v %cd%/models:/models/ train:latest

 Note that the above command should be adjusted with the paths of the files/folders to be saved from and to.

+# Easier with invoke

+Run docker build to achieve all these